Altinity/transfer/helm/README.md

 image:
   repository: ghcr.io/doublecloud/transfer
+  tag: "latest"
 ```

 - cluster - is used to build the name of Kubernetes objects, like StatefulSet, Job, etc, and can be used inside ConfigMaps to build a hosts names and such.
 You can consider it as a namespace inside namespace.
 F.e. the same set of transfer jobs for stage and prod clusters can be deployed in the same namespace.
 - namespace - is used to deploy the chart to a specific namespace.
 - image - is the Docker image repo used for the transfer.
 The version is taken from the Chart.yaml file.
+- tag - is the Docker image tag used for the transfer (not required).
+The default is taken from the Chart.yaml appVersion key.

 ### Pod resource limits